 - I get extremely bad migraines and have been in the hospital for some of them, but they have gotten less severe since moving to Muskoka

-- I film all my videos on my iphone 7S
+- I filmed all my videos on my iphone 7S until Fall of 2021 when I purchased an Iphone 13Pro which is what I use now

 - I’ve had 2 knee surgeries for meniscus and ligament repairs